-Like us humans, your cannabis plants deserve some proper hydration in order to properly thrive and develop.
-This is not something that you can forego, too!
-Water for cannabis plants (or any other agricultural product, for that matter) will require a substantial amount of liquids in order to survive!
+Like us humans, your cannabis plants deserve some proper hydration to properly thrive and develop.
+This is not something that you can forgo, too!
+Water for cannabis plants (or any other agricultural product, for that matter) will require a substantial amount of liquids to survive!
 Because it is an essential element of their lives, growers who are looking to get the most out of their growing operations should look a little deeper as to how they could improve this process.

-In order to stay fresh and healthy, water intake is important.
+To stay fresh and healthy, water intake is important.
 The same concept applies to us, humans!
 But more importantly, plants are only able to perform photosynthesis if they are given water.
 Without this, they will not be able to produce oxygen to release back into the ecosystem.
-This will cause to not being able to build up enough proteins and energy.
+This will cause them to not be able to build up enough proteins and energy.
 To use for the development of the plant’s different parts (including the marijuana buds).

 But does leaving the roots in the water drown your plants?
 Well, it is certainly a possibility if you handle the hydroponics setup without much care!
 A small error in the way you time your watering in a hydroponics setup can definitely cause them to take in too much.
 But normally, through the use of air pumps and air stones installed, there will be enough oxygen and CO2 circulation to keep the plants breathing despite being submerged into the nutrient-filled solutions.